monagrland/Bumblebee-Pollen-Trap/README.md

 ### Misc
 The `Misc` tab only contains the $fn variable which is used to define the number of fragments used to draw an arc.
 A higher value creates smoother arcs but also significantly increases the rendering time.
 If you just want to play around with the values i would recommend a lower $fn, for example 25, and to later increase it after you finished your model and create the rendering for the export of the file.
 My recommendation herefore would be a value of 100.

-### Presets
-If you don't want to create your designs from scratch, you can also use one of the available presets.
-The preset *corpus* contains the settings for the corpus used in Krüger et al, while the preset *corpus with grid* has the same settings but with a grid at the bottom of the corpus.
-The *darkener* preset contains the settings for the darkener used in Krüger et al.

 ## DIY Filter Inserts
 If you want to create or modify the filter inserts, you can either use the customizer and play around with the options available without the need of any knowledge regarding 3D-Design or programming or you can modify the code itself to create something completely custom
 If you want to use the customizer, the variables here are also seperated into different tabs.

+### Presets
+If you don't want to create your designs from scratch, you can also use one of the available presets.
+You can find the presets at the top of the customizer.
+The preset *Preset a* contains the settings for the filter insert *a* as described in Krüger et al, while *Preset b* and *Preset c* are used for the other two described filter inserts.
+To recreate all filter inserts from the publication you can select the presets and just edit the diameter of the hole inside the `Base Plate` tab.

 ### Base Plate
 The `Base Plate` tab allows changes to the dimensions of the base plate, the bars on the base plate as well as the text on top of the base plate.